Southern Africa Federation of the Disabled (SAFOD)

 (2) To carry out on-line campaigns

-(3) To document issues on-line
+(3) To document our disability work and issues on-line

 (4) Translation of key documents (including website) into Portuguese